 Applicants for a provisional tradesperson’s licence must also satisfy the Plumbers Licensing Board that they are a ‘fit and proper person’ to hold the licence.
 More information about this can be found on the provisional tradesperson’s application form.

-For further information, please contact the Building Commission on 1300 489 099 or at email@example.com.
+For further information, please contact Building and Energy on 1300 489 099 or at email@example.com.